-A rain gives your pack some water resistance- enough to keep your kit dry should it rain.
+A rain cover goes over your backpack and gives your bag some water resistance – enough to keep your kit dry should it rain (unless it’s really heavy rain).
 Larger rucksacks will come with a rain cover attached but are easy to obtain if not.
 They are generally elasticated around the edge to ensure that your bag is kept completely covered.

 - Proofer Sprays